 I did put my own twist on this collard green recipe by adding pancetta (Italian bacon), beans and ham.
-All of these ingredients impart that delicious meaty flavor you would get from the traditional ham hocks used in Southern collard greens.
+All of these ingredients impart that delicious meaty flavor that you would get from the traditional ham hocks used in Southern collard greens.

 More Southern Classics